vtex-apps/service-course/course/steps/00-services/en.md

 ## Introduction

 The VTEX IO platform allows developers to create unique commerce experiences using Web technologies.
-It’s possible to create frontend blocks for Store Framework, backend services exposing REST or GraphQL APIs and combine a series of VTEX modules into a complete solution, packaging it into an app.
+It’s possible to create frontend blocks for Store Framework, backend services exposing REST or GraphQL APIs, and combine a series of VTEX modules into a complete solution, packaging it into an app.

 As VTEX IO powers big e-commerce operations, they require **running code on a server**. **Services** are how we run **Node.js or .NET** code on VTEX IO infrastructure, backed by API abstractions to improve developer experience.

 ## Setting up our test bot
-It's important for you to have out test bot installed in this course repository so as for us to see your progress, even though it does not contains any tests or evaluation on each step.
-So as to install it, follow the steps below:
+It's important for you to have our test bot installed in this course repository.
+With it installed, we can see your progress, even though it does not contain any tests or evaluations on each step (as in other courses we offer).
+To install it, follow the steps below:

 1. Open [our test bot installation page](https://github.com/apps/vtex-course-hub) and click on **Configure**;
-2. Select the **Only selected repositories** option, then click on **Select repositories** and type in `store-block`;
+2. Select the **Only selected repositories** option, then click on **Select repositories** and type in `service-course`;
-3. Click on `{{ user.username }}/store-block` and then on **Install**.
+3. Click on `{{ user.username }}/service-course` and then on **Install**.

     <img src="https://user-images.githubusercontent.com/19495917/86020968-f31fca00-b9fe-11ea-9776-ccab355663b5.png" width="350" />

+    > **Note:** The image above shows the process for `store-block`, but the steps for `service-course` are the same.

 ## Services